The best ghd straighteners in 2024, reviewed by our beauty experts

 How to heat protect hair when using ghds

-- Humectants: These act as water magnets that help draw in and retain more moisture.
-Glycerin, panthenol and propylene are all types of humectants that can often be found in heat protectant sprays to deliver hydrated, healthy hair results.
+- Humectants: These act as water magnets that help hair draw in and retain more moisture.
+Glycerin, panthenol, and propylene are all types of humectants that can often be found in heat protectant sprays to deliver hydrated, healthy hair results.

 - Amino acids: These work as strengthening and conditioning agents, but in the world of haircare, their main function is to supply nourishing antioxidants to repair surface damage.
 For example, keratin is a structural protein that helps strengthen strands, restoring and repairing heat and colour damage.

 - Natural oils: These protect the hair cuticle while locking in moisture.
-They work especially well for thicker, curly or natural hair, as these types can often take on heavier product without being weighed down.
-Coconut oil helps to repair split ends and shields your hair against the effects of heat-styling tools – plus, a little goes a long way.
+They work especially well for thicker, curly, or natural hair, as these types can often take on a heavier product without getting weighed down.
+Coconut oil repairs split ends and shields your hair against the effects of heat-styling tools, and a little goes a long way.

 Best ghd hair care products to use with straighteners